-In this study, we focus specifically on the role of SST forcing on rainfall during July - September in the region 2N to 20N and 20W to 35E.
-Subtropical African rainfall variability in northern hemisphere summer can be separated into two modes, one associated with the Gulf of Guinea region and the other with the Sahel region.
+In this study, we focus specifically on the role of SST forcing on the July-September seasonal rainfall totals in the region 2°-20°N, 20°W-35°E. West African rainfall variability in Northern Hemisphere summer can be separated into two modes, one associated with the Gulf of Guinea region and the other with the Sahel region.
 Rainfall in the Gulf of Guinea region is associated with nearby Atlantic SST, and Sahel rainfall is associated with Indo-Pacific SST.
-The mechanisms effecting the two regions appear distinct (Giannini et al. 2003; Gu and Adler 2004; Giannini et al. 2005).
+The mechanisms affecting the two regions appear distinct (Giannini et al. 2003; Gu and Adler 2004; Giannini et al. 2005).
 In addition to identifying the predictable components of the GCM, our goals include quantifying the relation of the predictable components with observed rainfall variability and SST.
 However, patterns found by predictable component analysis, like EOF analysis, are designed to satisfy statistical criteria and need not isolate a single dynamical mechanism.

-Understanding the influence of SST on African rainfall on seasonal time-scales also has implications for seasonal forecasting where SST forcing is the primary source of predictability (Goddard et al. 2001).
+Understanding the influence of SST on African rainfall on seasonal time scales also has implications for seasonal forecasting where SST forcing is the primary source of predictability (Goddard et al. 2001).
 Although the present work is limited to GCM simulations forced by observed SST, the results provide an estimate of potential predictability and identify the GCM components that maximize potential predictability.
+Imperfectly known SST is another factor impacting the skill of seasonal forecasts (Goddard and Mason 2002).

-The paper is organized as follows: section 2 lists the data and methods used, focusing on the S/N analysis; section 3 presents the predictable components of the GCM simulation; section 4 has a summary and conclusions.
+The paper is organized as follows: section 2 lists the data and methods used, focusing on the S/N analysis; section 3 presents the predictable components of the GCM simulation; and section 4 provides a summary and conclusions.

-2. Data and Methods
+2. Data and methods

-The analysis uses July-September seasonal averages from the 55-year period 1950 to 2004.
-GCM-simulated precipitation is taken from a 24 member ensemble of ECHAM 4.5 GCM integrations with T42 resolution and forced with observed SST (Roeckner et al. 1996).
-We define the Africa boreal summer monsoon region as 2N to 20N and 20W to 35E, containing 176 GCM grid points.

-Rainfall observations are taken from station records of the NOAA Global Historical Climate Network (GHCN; Vose et al. 1992) in the box from 0 to 20N and 20W to 40E.
-There are 41 stations with complete data records for the period 1950-2004 (locations shown with results in Fig. 1d).
-Additional analysis uses the Hulme precipitation data set, based on gauge data gridded at 2.5° latitude by 3.75° longitude resolution for the 49-year period 1950-1998 (Hulme 1992).
-SST anomalies are computed from the ERSST data set version 2 from the period 1950-2004 (Smith and Reynolds 2004).
+The analysis uses July-September seasonal totals from the 55-yr period of 1950 to 2004.
+GCM-simulated precipitation is taken from a 24-member ensemble of ECHAM4.5 GCM integrations with T42 resolution and forced with observed SST (Roeckner et al. 1996).
+We define the African boreal summer monsoon region as 2°-20°N, 20°W-35°E, containing 176 GCM grid points.
+Rainfall observations are taken from station records of the National Oceanic and Atmospheric Administration (NOAA) Global Historical Climate Network (GHCN; Vose et al. 1992) in the box from 0° -20°N, 20°W-40°E. There are 41 stations with complete data records for the period 1950-2004 (locations shown with results in Fig. 1d).
+Additional analysis uses the Hulme precipitation dataset, based on gauge data gridded at 2.5° latitude by 3.75° longitude resolution for the 49-yr period of 1950- 98 (Hulme 1992).
+SST anomalies are computed from the Extended Reconstructed SST (ERSST) dataset version 2 from the period 1950-2004 (Smith and Reynolds 2004).

-We use empirical orthogonal functions (EOFs) to identify modes of variability in the observations and in the ensemble mean.
+We use EOFs to identify modes of variability in the observations and in the ensemble mean.
 EOF analysis is a widely used method of identifying the patterns that explain the maximum variance (Kutzbach 1970).
-EOFs are ordered by the variance they explain and have orthogonal spatial patterns and uncorrelated time-series.
-EOF analysis of the observed station precipitation anomalies identifies the anomaly patterns that appear, in an average sense, most often in the historical record.
+EOFs are ordered by the variance they explain and have orthogonal spatial patterns and uncorrelated time series.
+EOF analysis of the observed station rainfall anomalies identifies the anomaly patterns that appear, in an average sense, most often in the historical record.